 The team at Reach and Rescue are well-used to working with rescue personnel and the emergency services.
-More than 70 per cent of the UK’s fire services currently use Reach and Rescue.
-It’s Portsafe pole, designed especially for water rescue, is currently being trialled by Bedfordshire’s Fire and Rescue Service.
+More than 80% of UK Fire and Rescue Services currently use Reach and Rescue equipment.

 “We wanted to provide them with a piece of equipment that would be lightweight and easy to deploy even in the harshest of conditions, which means they could get to the animal quickly without causing it distress.
-Crucially, officers will be able to deliver their expert life-saving skills whilst ensuring their own safety is paramount.”
+Crucially, officers will be able to deliver their expert life-saving skills whilst ensuring their own safety.”

 “We look forward to seeing the poles used successfully in animal rescues for many years to come.”